MALAYSIA | Marooned at the Melaka Dutch Square

 AND THERE’S A WINDMILL! |

 We passed the famed square a couple of times as we zigzagged our way to our morning street eats, but it took us hours before we finally stepped on its bricked grounds.
-After shopping our way through Jonker Street and crossing the Melaka River (where we had a cruise the previous night), a windmill told us we were finally on Dutch grounds.
+After shopping our way through Jonker Street and crossing the Melaka River—where we had a Melaka River Cruise the previous night, a windmill told us we were finally on Dutch grounds.

 DUTCH SQUARE MELAKA IS A CROSSROAD |